ABSC Organics vs HolistaPet: An Honest Pet CBD Comparison

 ABSC Organics: Full-Spectrum

 ABSC’s CBD oil is full-spectrum, meaning it contains the complete range of naturally occurring cannabinoids, terpenes, and flavonoids from the hemp plant, including trace amounts of THC (below the legal 0.3% limit).
-The “entourage effect” theory, supported by a growing body of research, suggests that these compounds work synergistically — that CBD is more effective when accompanied by other hemp-derived compounds rather than in isolation.
+The “entourage effect” theory suggests that these compounds work synergistically — that CBD may be more effective when accompanied by other hemp-derived compounds rather than in isolation.

 HolistaPet: Broad-Spectrum (THC-Free)